1010101012101/log.txt/scribbles.md

 ================#####=================

-I felt inclined to write this after [name here] sent me a Quora A2A on this question.
+I felt inclined to write this after [name here] sent me a Quora A2A on [this question]().

 I'll paraphrase the query as "How do you go from novice to maestro on the computer?"

-Actually, I can't tell you that because I'm have yet to attain become a master myself.
+Actually, I can't tell you that because I have yet to become a master myself.
 However, I can share my experience with you.

 I started out like every other person, a complete noob!
 In my opinion though, everyone is a noob at one thing or at one time or the other.
 The question I ask is, can one ever stop being noob?
 The simple answer is "no".
 I find myself being new at unfamiliar technology from time to time.
-Just over a few weeks ago, I was burgeoning user of a popular version control system, Git.
+Only a few weeks ago, I was a beginning user of a popular version control system, Git.
 When I joke about that now I say I have become ...; now living on "branches", frequently hopping from one to the other.
 After having used Git to manage my team's codebase for a while, I can't quite say the same for myself again.
 Who knows what technology I'll have to learn tomorrow: I know quite a few of them already.

 Intuitiveness is a powerful skill to posess.
 I say 'skill' because, I find it is surprisingly lacking in a lot of IT users that I encounter.
 Some people, as a result of fear, fail to try out any hunches; worse yet, some do not even bother to think of possible workarounds for any technical issue they are faced with.
-On the technical side: of course, I do not expect you to go around fixing technical hitch if you lack the necessary expertise, notwithstanding, you are not debarred from one or two troubleshootings.
+Of course, I do not expect you to go around fixing technical hitches if you lack the necessary expertise, notwithstanding, you are not debarred from one or two troubleshooting attempts.

 A very common habit with many IT end-users is that of "wanting your hands to be held while you walk along".
-Some folks would even prefer to have someone turn on their computers for them.
-During a conversation with an acquaintance a few weeks ago -- a guy named Emeka (works at the Lagos Business School) -- Emeka told me of an experience where a client came complaining of a "not-working" computer.
+Some folks would even prefer to have someone turn on their computers for them, no joke.
+During a conversation with an acquaintance a few weeks ago, Emeka[1] told me of an experience where a client came complaining that her computer had stopped working.
 When he got to the PC in question, he found out that the power cable had been disconnected.
-Funny enough, the lady knew this, but had failed to simply connect the cable for fear of an electric shock.
+Funny enough, the lady knew this, but had failed to re-connect the cable for fear of an electric shock.
 How pathetic can people be?

 So you think you want to be good with computers?
-Then you must first take off your garment of fear, and come in to taking daring things.
+Then you must first take off your garment of fear, become intuitive, and try out your hunches.
 In IT, you must be ready to tinker with a lot of things.
 A bulk of what I know was learnt that way.

+__ __

+[1] Chukwuemeka (works at the Lagos Business School)

 ================#####=================

 Analogy: Methods in OOP

 Think of a microwave oven, you have a button which you can set to different values (parameters).
 The button safely encapsulates the function/mechanism of warming your food.
 So you bother less about how the operation is carried out, and concentrate on setting the button right.

 ================#####=================

 Analogy: Private/Public "methods"

 (Emphasis on "methods" because I am not simply talking generally about "functions" or subroutines.)